 Gorman homers, drives in winner in 10th to lead Cardinals past Phillies 5-4

-PHILADELPHIA (AP) — Nolan Gorman hit an early two-run homer and a tiebreaking single in the 10th inning to lead the St. Louis Cardinals to their first win in Philadelphia in nearly two years, 5-4 over the Phillies on Sunday night.
+PHILADELPHIA (AP) — Nolan Gorman hit an early two-run homer and a tiebreaking single in the 10th inning to lead the St. Louis Cardinals over the Philadelphia Phillies 5-4 on Sunday night.

 Gorman ripped a two-out single to right field off Gregory Soto (1-3) to score the automatic runner in the 10th and help St. Louis avoid a series sweep.
-The Cardinals had lost their last six games in Philadelphia, dating to a victory on July 2, 2022.
+The Cardinals had lost their last six games in Philadelphia.

-“Philly’s always a tough place to play.
-It’s always a fun place to play," Cardinals starter Lance Lynn said.
-"Fans are absolutely (really) insane.
-It’s fun, to be honest.
-It’s a really fun place to play.
-They’ve got a great team.
-They’ve got great players.”

 Cardinals reliever Ryan Helsley struck out Nick Castellanos for his 19th save, stranding automatic runner Bryce Harper at third base and ending Philadelphia’s three-game winning streak.

-John King (2-1) tossed a scoreless inning for the win, one of six relievers who combined for six shutout innings.
+John King (2-1) tossed a scoreless inning of relief for the win.

-Taijuan Walker plodded through another turn in the rotation even as the Phillies have Spencer Turnbull out in the bullpen.
-The Phillies are committed to Walker in large part because he’s in the second season of a $72 million, four-year deal — the first of which saw him fail to throw a pitch in the postseason, even as the 15-game winner and the Phillies reached Game 7 of the NL Championship Series.
+Taijuan Walker continued plodding through another turn in the rotation even as the Phillies have Spencer Turnbull out in the bullpen.
+The Phillies are committed to Walker in large part because he’s in the second season of a four-year, $72 million deal — the first of which saw him fail to throw a pitch in the postseason, even as the 15-game winner and the Phillies reached Game 7 of the NL Championship Series.

 Turnbull, who started the season in the rotation while Walker was out with a shoulder injury, didn’t allow a hit and retired nine of 10 batters in a relief appearance on Saturday.
 Turnbull is 3-0 with a 2.64 ERA over 13 games and six starts this season.